How carrying a credit card balance can affect your credit

 Does closing a credit card with a balance impact your credit scores?

-Closing a credit card either with or without a balance can reduce the length of your credit history.
+Closing a credit card can reduce the length of your credit history.
 It can also increase your credit utilization.
 Both can negatively affect your credit scores.

 And keep in mind that closing a credit card that still has a balance doesn’t mean that debt is gone.
 You’re still responsible for paying off the remaining balance.